Best Steps To Grow Chrysanthemums In Containers

 Break the plant into tiny pieces after gently removing it from the ground.
-The plant's woody heart can be thrown away because it won't produce as well as the younger, surrounding regions.
-Replant in organically rich garden soil.
+The plant's woody stems can be thrown away because they won't produce as well as the younger, green pieces.
+Plant them in rich soil.

-Give some liquid fertilizer ($13, Walmart) with a higher phosphorus content to the mums you intend to overwinter to encourage root growth before it gets too cold.
+Give some liquid fertilizer with a higher phosphorus content to the mums you intend to overwinter to encourage root growth before it gets too cold.

-Moving your plants inside or into an unheated garage is necessary once the first heavy frost occurs.
+Once the first heavy frost occurs, moving your plants inside or into an unheated garage is necessary.
 Mums can survive better if you wait until spring to clip old stems.

 If you want to tidy up the plant, pinch off dead blossoms, but leave branches uncut.